Removal from the Michigan Sex Offender Registry

 Juveniles aged 14-16 who committed a TIER III offense (see below) and who have not reoffended are required to register for life on the non-public registry, but may petition for removal after 25 years.

-All Tier I offenders, are required to register for 15 years, but may petition for removal after 10 years if they have not reoffended and the court determines removal would be just.
+All Tier I offenders must register for 15 years but may petition for removal after 10 years if they have not reoffended, and the court determines removal would be just and equitable.

 What is a Tier III Offense?